Stochastic Nonconvex Optimization with Large Minibatches: Introduction

 where our goal is to learn a predictor $\w$ given the instantaneous (loss) function $\ell(\w,\xi)$ and i.i.d. samples $\xi_1,\xi_2,\dots$ from some unknown data distribution $D$.
 In this work, we focus on losses $\ell (\w, \xi)$ that are \emph{nonconvex} functions of $\w$; a prevalent example of this setting is the training of deep neural networks, where $\w$ denotes the collection of trainable weights of a deep learning model, and $\ell(\w,\xi)$ measures the loss of prediction (\eg, classification or regression) for the sample $\xi$ using weights $\w$.

 Despite efforts in introducing higher order optimization methods to this problem, stochastic gradient descent (SGD) with minibatches and its variants~\citep{Bottou91a,Lecun_98b,Duchi_11a,Zeiler12a,KingmaBa15a} remain by far the most popular methods for training deep neural networks, due to its simplicity and superior performance than the alternatives.
-In the vanilla version of minibatch SGD, we compute the averaged gradient over a small set of samples (called minibatch) using the backpropagation algorithm, and simply take a step in the negative direction.
+In the vanilla version of minibatch SGD, we compute the averaged gradient over a small set of samples (called minibatch), e.g. using the backpropagation algorithm, and simply take a step in the negative direction.
 The use of minibatch (as opposed to a single sample for estimating the gradient) makes the training process more stable as it reduces the variance of gradient estimate.
 Moreover, to process the same amount of samples, it takes smaller number of updates if a larger minibatch size is used, and the backpropagation procedure on a larger minibatch can utilize massive parallelization of linear algebra routines provided by advanced computational hardware (GPUs and clusters).
-As a result, using a larger minibatch in SGD can potentially significantly reduce the training time; and the training time is a major concern when working with huge datasets from application domains, where a powerful model easily costs days or weeks to train.
+As a result, using a larger minibatch in SGD can potentially significantly reduce the parallel training time.

-Recently, there has been some empirical analysis for minibatch SGD, focusing mostly on practical issues such as the correct scaling of stepsize (learning rate) and momentum with minibatch size~\citep{Goyal_17a,Hoffer_17a}.
+Recently, there has been some empirical analysis of minibatch SGD for non-convex problems, focusing mostly on practical issues such as the correct scaling of stepsize (learning rate) and momentum with minibatch size~\citep{Goyal_17a,Hoffer_17a}.
 A prominent observation is that, by properly setting the stepsize, minibatch SGD works well (converges to similarly good test set performance) for a wide range of minibatch sizes, while large minibatches facilitate better parallelization.
 But intriguingly, beyond certain threshold of minibatch size, training result start to deteriorate and simply scaling the stepsize does not help.
 The primary goal of this work is to theoretically investigate the issue of minibatch size in stochastic nonconvex optimization, and to provide practical algorithms/guidance to training deep neural networks.
+Our analysis applies to smooth nonconvex instantaneous losses, and uses a characterization of nonconvex functions named almost-convexity, which we introduce below.

 \paragraph{Problem setup} In this work, we assume that the differentiable instantaneous loss $\ell(\w,\xi)$ is $\beta$-smooth and $\sigma$-almost convex.
 Recall that a function $f(\w)$ is $\beta$-smooth if $\norm{\nabla f (\w) - \nabla f (\w^\prime)} \le \beta \norm{\w - \w^\prime}$ for all $\w, \w^\prime$, and in this case we have the following quadratic approximation for $f (\w)$: